FernandoViudez/bankuish-challenge/README.md

 4. update readme and explain how to start this application with docker-compose
 5. perform tests if time allows me

+### Setup docker-compose

+- `docker-compose up` for running and monitoring in real time
+- `docker-compose up -d` for running on the background

 ### Business logic

 1. login or signup to get firebase token (auth.login || auth.signup)